krutt/endur/README.md

 Thanks to countless open-source bitcoin developers and organizations who have made this work possible.
 Satoshi Lives!

 Thanks to all of the Lightning Network core developers, and all of the bitcoin open-source devs on whose giant shoulders we stand.

+## License

+This project is licensed under the terms of the GNU General Public License 3.0 license.